Alcohol and Entertainment Licensing

 It is important to be aware that the licensing policy only becomes relevant to the consideration of an application if the Licensing Authority receives representations from objectors or responsible authorities.
 Where no representations are received, applications are only subject to the provisions of the Act and statutory guidance, and have to be granted in the terms sought by the applicant, with the imposition of relevant mandatory conditions and conditions set out in the operating schedule.

 The Statement of Licensing Policy was adopted by Council on 29 November 2007 with effect from 7 January 2008.
-This policy has now been reviewed and re-published on 7 January 2011.
 It must be reviewed every five years.

 Child protection statement